roflmuffin/CounterStrikeSharp/eng/SMOKE-TESTS.md

    Paths are SFTP-visible absolute paths.
 If increasing timeouts substantially, also increase the smoke job's 25-minute timeout.
 4. Consider environment required reviewers as an additional approval barrier.
-   Restrict deployment branches to the default branch: this workflow runs in default-branch context, not PR context.
+   Restrict deployment branches to the default branch for normal comment runs;
+   manual runs use the selected automation branch (see above).
 Allow Actions to create checks and issue comments; permissions are scoped to the authorization/reporting jobs.

 ## What runs